MultiSafepay/docs/content/payment-methods/riverty.md

 - A `shopping_cart` object is required for all BNPL orders.
 See Recipes – [Include shopping_cart in order](/recipes/include-shopping_cart-in-order).
 - Transactions expire after 90 days.
-- For direct orders, you must display your terms and conditions in your checkout.
+- For <<glossary:direct>> orders, you must display your terms and conditions in your checkout.

 ### Ready-made integrations